sigma512/outlearn-culture-homework/modules/netflix-culture-deck.md

 <!-- @end -->

 <!-- @multipleChoice -->
-What is the Netflix view on brilliant jerks?"
+What is the Netflix view on brilliant jerks?
 - [ ] They are a necessary evil.
 - [ ] They are usually Asperger's sufferers who deserve empathy, not scorn.
 - [ ] They can and should be re-habilitated through tough love.